The 8 best garden loppers for your garden in 2026 – as tested by our reviews experts

 - Limited reach

-Awarded a BBC Gardeners' World Magazine Best Buy award for the best for ease of use, these small, light loppers have a steel blade with a rust-resistant coating and a metal anvil.
-The oval handles are made from aluminium with a rubber grip for added comfort and there’s also a compound-action cutting mechanism, which we found provided excellent strength when working.
-These lightweight loppers have a small cutting width, however a lifetime warranty is included and replacement parts are available.
+Awarded a BBC Gardeners' World Magazine Best Buy for ease of use in 2025, these small, light loppers have a steel blade with a rust-resistant coating and a metal anvil.
+The oval handles are made from aluminium with a rubber grip for added comfort, and there’s also a compound-action cutting mechanism, which we found provided excellent strength when working.
+These lightweight loppers have a small cutting width; however, a lifetime warranty is included, and replacement parts are available.

-Spear & Jackson Razorsharp Advantage Telescopic Ratchet Anvil Lopper
+Spear & Jackson Razorsharp Advantage Telescopic Ratchet Anvil Loppers

 Our rating: 4.5/5